Charlotte and Surrounding NC/SC Mountain Biking Trails

 Distance: ~7 Miles

 This expansive park is great for families, and as an extension, the trail system offers mountain biking largely geared toward Beginner and Intermediate riders looking for speed, tech, and features.
-There's an awesome Pump Track at the entrance and there are several wooden features peppered throughout the trails such as drops, jumps, skinnies, rock gardens, and rollers to challenge more advanced trail riders.

 Huge Jumps - Flowy - Rock Features